csytan/csytan.github.io/projects/cozycal.md

 # CozyCal (2015 - Ongoing)

 [CozyCal](https://cozycal.com) is my second iteration of an appointment scheduling web-app.
-It was created for the B2B space and built using the lessons I learned from creating [ResHQ](/projects/reshq/) in 2012.
+It was created for the B2B space and built upon the lessons I learned from creating [ResHQ](/projects/reshq/) back in 2012.

 You can check it out here: <https://cozycal.com>.